BoonchanokWannapanich/Superstore-Analysis/SQL/Sales Analysis Result.md

 | Daniel Raglin | Office Supplies | Binders | 8350.86 | 2869.07 |

 ## 🔍💡 Insights and Actionable:
-1. Office Supplies (Binders, Art, Envelopes) เป็นสินค้าทำกำไรสูงสุด โดย 6 ใน 10 คนนี้ซื้อสินค้าจากหมวด Office Supplies ควรกระตุ้นยอดขายสินค้าในหมวดนี้
+1. Office Supplies (Binders, Art, Envelopes) are the most profitable products, with 6 out of 10 people buying from the Office Supplies category.
+Sales in this category should be boosted.
-2. แม้ว่าสินค้าในหมวด Furniture จะมีกำไรเฉลี่ยต่ำ แต่ก็มีสินค้าบางอย่างที่สร้างกำไรได้ค่อนข้างสูง เช่น Chairs , Tables ควรโปรโมตสินค้าเป็นรายการๆ
+2. Although the average profit margin in the Furniture category is low, there are some products that generate relatively high profit margins, such as Chairs, Tables.
+You should promote products individually.
-3. สินค้าหมวด Technology มีเพียงรายเดียว คือ Tom Ashbrook อาจเป็นเพราะสินค้าบางอย่าง เช่น Copiers อาจสร้างกำไรได้ดี แต่ขายได้น้อยกว่าสินค้าในหมวดอื่นๆ เนื่องจากสินค้าในหมวดนี้จะถูกซื้อในปริมาณที่จำกัด
+3. The Technology category has only one customer, Tom Ashbrook.
+This may be because some products such as Copiers may be profitable but sell less than other categories, as products in this category are purchased in limited quantities.

 ## 🚀 7.
 Top 10 list of most profitable product names compared to sales and what category do the products belong?